 ABSTRACT:

 The rate of cannabis consumption has increased with the legalization of cannabis for recreational and medical use.
-The implications of cannabis legalization on traffic and occupational safety are understudied, and there is a need for objective and validated measures of acute cannabis impairment that may be applied in public safety and occupational settings.
+Given the public health implications for roadside safety and occupational injury prevention, there is a need for objective and validated measures of acute cannabis impairment that may be applied to enforce regulations and prevent injury.
 Identifying a reliable, objective biomarker of recent cannabis use has proven challenging, but pupillary response to light may offer an avenue for detection that outperforms typical sobriety tests and blood THC concentrations.
 We use tools from functional data analysis (FDA) to model the impact of recent cannabis consumption on trajectories of pupillary light in participants occasional.
 The FDA models significant differences in pupil responses after cannabis use, and better predict recent cannabis use (AUC = 0.71) when compared to traditional methods (AUC=0.66).
 These analyses show the promise of pairing pupil light response and FDA methods to determine recent cannabis use potentially leading to better roadway and occupational safety.

 INTRODUCTION:

-According to the National Survey on Drug Use the rates of cannabis consumption has increased in adults over 26 and adults aged 18-25 from 4.0% to 7.9% and from 17.3% to 22.1%, respectively [1].
+According to the National Survey on Drug Use and Health the rates of cannabis consumption have increased in adults over 26 and adults aged 18-25 from 4.0% to 7.9% and from 17.3% to 22.1% from 20xx to 20xx, respectively [1].
 Along with increases in consumption, there have been increases in cannabis involved motor vehicle fatalities from 9.0% in 2000 to 21.5% in 2018 [1].
-Additionally, cannabis consumption at- or before- work is of concern to employers with regards to occupational injury; however, the research on this association is mixed [2, 3] with temporality of exposure being a major concern.
-In the review article by Biasutti, Leffers and Callaghan, approximately half of the reviewed studies showed a positive association between cannabis use and occupational injury while the other half showed no association, however 12 of the 16 studies were noted to have potentially assessed the occupational injury prior to cannabis use [2].
-To better understand the effect of acute cannabis use on driving and on occupational injuries an objective test of recent use is needed.
+Additionally, cannabis consumption at or before work is of concern to employers with regards to occupational injury; however, the research on this association is mixed [2, 3] with temporality of exposure being a major limitation of the extant literature.
+I Despite the limitations of the extant literature, the contribution of cannabis use to motor vehicle and occupational injuries is a major public health concern.
+To contribute to the detection and enforcement of

-The Standardized Field Sobriety Test is a general test for alcohol and drug impairment, comprised of the horizontal gaze nystagmus, walk and turn and one-leg stand with an additional component of head movements and/or jerks added specifically to improve assessment of impairment due to drugs [4].
+To prevent impaired driving, and enforce existing regulations on drug impaired driving, we need non-invasive, portable, and objective assessment of drug impairment.
+The Standardized Field Sobriety Test is a general test for alcohol and drug impairment, comprised of the horizontal gaze nystagmus, walk and turn and one-leg stands [4].
 While shown to be an accurate and reliable assessment for alcohol impairment, it has limited ability to identify drug use [4].
 In addition, many of these tests have shown a reduction in effectiveness when administered on frequent cannabis users due to drug tolerance effects, leading to potential false negatives for frequent users.
-Another test possibility is a plasma concentration of THC and its metabolite THCCOOH from a blood draw; however predictive models have better performance in participants abstaining for several days compared to those who exhibit more frequent or daily use [5].
-This is in part due to the fact that frequent users can maintain elevated levels of blood plasma THC for days or weeks after consumption; as such, frequent cannabis users may have a blood test positive for THC even if they have not recently smoked cannabis [5] .
+Many states and countries reference drug levels in the blood as a threshold for impaired, modeled on the .08% blood alcohol level used as a per se definition of alcohol impairment.
+The parallel would be the blood level of delta-9-THC ; however predictive models have better performance in participants abstaining for several days compared to those who exhibit more frequent or daily use [5].
+This is in part due to the fact that frequent users can maintain elevated levels of blood THC for days or weeks after consumption; as such, frequent cannabis users may have a blood test positive for THC even if they have not recently smoked cannabis [5] .
+Give the limitations of blood THC levels and existing roadside assessments, there is a need for the development of objective markers of recent cannabis use and impairment from cannabis use.